Guidelines for the Conduct of a Dissertation Defense:

 7. The committee members now deliberate and cast their decision on whether to pass or fail the candidate.
 In committees of 3 members, a unanimous vote should be achieved.
 In committees of 4 members, there can be one dissenting vote.
 In instances of a passing vote, the committee chair should recap what the committee members expressed as necessary changes to the student’s document and give the committee time to reflect on their recommendations for the student and their doctoral dissertation.

 In instances where it is difficult to get members to agree on a decision, the chair should make every effort possible to moderate the discussion and help get committee members to a common consensus – whether pass or fail – considering all the facts pertaining the student, their written document, and the oral defense given by the student.
-In instances where further support is needed to reach a consensus among the committee members, the Doctoral Program Director – Dr. Devon Jensen, or the Associate Dean of Graduate Education and Research– Tracy Linderholm can be contacted and brought in to help further moderate the process.
+In instances where further support is needed to reach a consensus among the committee members, the Doctoral Program Director or the Associate Dean of Administration and Faculty Affairs can be contacted and brought in to help further moderate the process.
 It is best that a unanimous vote be reached.

 In instances of a failing vote, the student will have no sooner than 2 months after the first defense and no later than 6 months after the first defense to schedule a second defense.
 In matters of a failing vote, the committee chair will be responsible for writing a brief report indicating the reasons for the decision and include this with the appropriate form.
 This is necessary so that we have appropriate documents in case a student appeal is submitted.
 The report should express that all procedures were followed to ensure the integrity of the defense for both committee members and the student.